mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Disadvantages of MapReduce

 * Rigid `Map-and-then-Reduce` programming paradigm
-	* low level API
+	* Low level API
-	* must use `map()`, `reduce()` one or more times to solve a problem
+	* Must use `map()`, `reduce()` one or more times to solve a problem
-	* join operation is not supported
+	* Join operation is not supported
-	* complex: have to write lots of code
+	* Complex: have to write lots of code
-	* one type of reduction is supported: GROUP BY KEY
+	* One type of reduction is supported: GROUP BY KEY
 * Disk I/O (makes it slow)
 * Read/Write Intensive (does not utilize in-memory computing)
 * Java Focused
-	* have to write lots of lines of code to do some simple map and then reduce functions
+	* Have to write lots of lines of code to do some simple map and then reduce functions
 	* API is a low level
+* Interactive mode (for testing/debugging) is not supported

 ## What the MapReduce's Job Flow